-As the name implies, the Lazy Daisy Stitch is an easy and fun way to embroider simple flower petals, leaves and raindrops.
+As the name implies, the Lazy Daisy Stitch is an easy and fun way to embroider simple flower petals, leaves, and raindrops.
 It is a traditional stitch in flower embroidery.
+Sometimes it is called different names.
 If you scatter the stitch, the Lazy Daisy (also called Detached Chain Stitch or Single Chain Stitch) makes a playful fill.
 If you already know the Chain Stitch, this will look very familiar!
+This is one of my favorite hand embroidery stitches.

 This stitch is perfect for beginners, and isn’t just for flower petals!
 The elongated loop stitch can mimic a leaf and other motifs in more complicated embroidery designs.
 It’s a super-fast and easy stitch, just looping your thread around your needle.